 Now the researchers want to find out what exactly happens with the bumblebees.
 One hypothesis seems obvious: The aggressive pesticides affect the memory and cognitive abilities of bumblebees.
 Both, however, are important prerequisites for the complex behaviors of bumblebees.
 Studies have already shown in bees that even at lower doses the navigation system and learning are negatively influenced and paralysis symptoms occur at high doses.
 The likelihood of similar effects in bumblebees is relatively high.

-Text: Oliver Jorzik (ESKP), final check and scientific advice Dr. Penelope Whitehorn (Karlsruhe Institute for Technology, KIT)
+Text: Oliver Jorzik (ESKP), Dr. Penelope Whitehorn (Karlsruhe Institute for Technology, KIT)

 Whitehorn, P. R., Wallace, C. & Vallejo-Marin, M. (2017).
 Neonicotinoid pesticide limits improvement in buzz pollination by bumblebees.Scientific Reports, 7:15562. doi:10.1038/s41598-017-14660-x

 Cite as: Jorzik, O. & Whitehorn, P. (2018, February 28th).
 When the bumblebees are suddenly silent.
 Earth System Knowledge Platform [www.eskp.de], 5. doi:10.2312/eskp.045

 Texts, pictures and graphics, unless otherwise noted: eskp.de | CC BY4.0

 eskp.de | Earth System Knowledge Platform - The knowledge platform for the "Earth and Environment" research field of the Helmholtz Association.